My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 The sandhill crane (Grus canadensis) is described on the page Animals – Birds: Sandhill cranes – a threat to breeding birds.

 Common crane, Hornborgasjön, Sweden.
 This lake is visited by up to 10,000 cranes in March-April, resting here on their way to their breeding grounds.
 (Photo copyright © by Kaj Halberg)

 This species is described on the page Animals – Mammals: Monkeys and apes.

 Long-tailed macaque, Wenara Wana Temple (popularly called ‘Monkey Forest’), Ubud, Bali, Indonesia.
 (Photo copyright © by Kaj Halberg)

-Previously, the grey crowned crane (Balearica regulorum) was regarded as being conspecific with the black crowned crane (Balearica pavonina), but is now regarded as a separate species with two subspecies, regulorum, which is distributed from Zambia and Angola southwards to South Africa, and gibbericeps, found from central Kenya and Uganda southwards to Zambia.
+Previously, this crane was regarded as being conspecific with the black crowned crane (B. pavonina), but is now regarded as a separate species with two subspecies, regulorum, which is distributed from Zambia and Angola southwards to South Africa, and gibbericeps, which is found from central Kenya and Uganda southwards to Zambia.
 It is the national bird of Uganda.

 The grey crowned crane lives in savannas and river valleys, and also sometimes in agricultural land, provided there are accessible wetlands.
 Traditionally, some tribes have regarded this bird as sacred, and in many places it has adapted to living near people.
 It is mainly sedentary, but moves around in search of areas with recent precipitation.
 It often spends the night in trees.